Table of Contents

 MySQL [(none)]>

-The database for the web applications is Users
+The database for the web applications is Users as seen

-file.
-The database Users
+in the config.php file.
+The database Users has

-table with the following entries:
+a users table with the following entries:

 MySQL [Users]> select * from Users.users;